 “Rose, ten minutes!”
 Mum yelled, banging on my door as she walked past.
 I cursed yet again, grabbing my wand and curling my hair around it.
 More hair product, moisturiser, make up and a charm on my nails to make them long and strong again.
 I’d been biting them down to the quick lately, and they were getting weak and flaky.
 I surveyed my handiwork and nodded, satisfied.
 My hair was shining and lovely once more, hanging almost to my waist.
-The bags under my eyes had been reduced, the dress fitted perfectly and I thought that maybe, for once in my life, I looked beautiful.
-If I’m facing all of my ‘friends’ and family on a day like today, I wanted to look good for it.
+The bags under my eyes had been reduced, the dress fitted perfectly and I thought that maybe, for the first time in my life, I looked beautiful. .

 “Okay, we’re going!”
-I heard Hugo call from downstairs.
+I heard Mum call from downstairs.
 I grabbed my coat from the closet, sprayed on some deodorant and slipped on my ankle boots.

 “Here I am!”
-I called, sliding down the stair rails once more.
+I called, sliding down the stair rails.
 Mum tutted and smiled at me, and I grabbed a handful of floo powder.
 Hugo and I would be flooing, while Mum and Dad drove over.
 Wheelchairs couldn’t go through a fireplace.